rangamboa/team-profile-generator/README.md

 ## Walkthrough

 Here is a link to a [walkthrough video on YouTube](https://youtu.be/MdJfz2X5SfQ) to show the application functionality.
+Furthermore a [sample team.html file](https://github.com/rangamboa/team-profile-generator/blob/main/dist/team.html) is included in this repository, in the ``dist`` folder.

 ## Installation